 Particularly rich, including rare species, are the flora and fauna.
 Anthropogenic presence is also an important environmental element; many of the habitats present are the result of centuries of interaction between man and the environment.

-Located in the hamlet of S. Antonio di Valfurva, the Visitor Centre of the Stelvio National Park aims to provide an overview of the natural and human aspects of the park divided into three basic themes: fauna, landscape and flora, and man-made structures.
+Located in the hamlet of S. Antonio di Valfurva, the Stelvio National Park Visitor Center aims to provide an overview of the natural and human aspects of the Park divided into three basic themes: fauna, landscape and flora, and man-made structures.

-The three themes are spread throughout the exhibition spaces using information panels, exhibits and a variety of multimedia workstations.
+The three themes are developed in the exhibition rooms through information panels, exhibits and a series of multimedia stations.

 One section of the center is entirely dedicated to the Bearded Vulture, a large vulture reintroduced to the Alps after its extinction in the early 20th century.

 As of 2019, in addition to the screening/conference room and spaces for educational workshops, the experience is made even more exciting thanks to two multimedia installations that allow the public an "immersive enjoyment" of the area.